 Filter positions with exactly zero speed values.

 Filter records by distance.
-The values is specified in meters.
-If the new position is less far than this value from the last one it gets filtered out.
+The value is specified in meters.
+If the new position is closer than this value to the last one, it gets filtered out.

 Filter records by Maximum Speed value in knots.
 Can be used to filter jumps to far locations even if Position appears valid or if Position `speed` field reported by the device is also within limits.
 Calculates speed from the distance to the previous position and the elapsed time.
 Tip: Shouldn't be too low.
 Start testing with values at about 25000.